- Use a page monitoring tool such as VisualPing

 This is because they wanted to have a rough idea when Google indexed the changes they had made.

-Considerations when discussing Indexation and Google's Cache of a Web Page
+Considerations when discussing Indexing and Google's Cache of a Web Page

 The cache of a page is what it looked like last time Googlebot visited a page.